-- The respective applicants will be acknowledged of the undecided conflict before X-7.5 and invited to attend a drawing of lots. - ➤ The actual drawing will be prepared and executed by the C-OSS, with complete transparency. - The result of the drawing will be communicated to all involved parties, present or not, via PCS and e-mail, before X-7.5.
+- The respective applicants will be acknowledged of the undecided conflict before X-7.5 and invited to attend a drawing of lots. - The actual drawing will be prepared and executed by the C-OSS, with complete transparency. - The result of the drawing will be communicated to all involved parties, present or not, via PCS and e-mail, before X-7.5.

-Alpine-Western Balkan RFC applies the selection as described above.
+Alpine-Western Balkan RFC does not use a different rule for the random selection process.